 Today Armillia is the most advanced nation in Celaphania, both in terms of cultural sophistication, and its development of science, industry, and magic.
 Only the mighty industrial war machine of the Grand Imperium exceeds Armillia in terms of raw production power and technological advance.
-The great city of Corradon stands as a monument to Armillia’s progress—a vast clockwork city of brass, glass, and steel whose reaching towers and golden spires are latticed by cobblestone streets and steamrails that weave and wander between bustling market squares, alchemical foundries, and automatronic manufactories, crisscrossed by bustling streets and thundering steamrail lines.
+The great city of Corradon stands as a monument to the Age of Progress—a vast metropolitan jungle of bustling market plazas, alchemical refineries, and automatronic manufactories, crisscrossed by bustling streets and thundering steamrail lines.

 Ruler: Lord Governor

 Corradon is the largest city in the world with a population over 5 million.
 Although the Corradon is not the capital of Armillia (High Caelavar is the capital) Corradon is, essentially, Armillia’s economic and industrial capital.